 This Memorandum of Understanding (MoU) aims at promoting and encouraging mutual cooperation between the two countries in the following fields:

-Research in the field of health care systems, and the implementation of primary healthcare systems, as well as cooperation in the field of information technology, including e-health issues.
+Research in the field of health care systems, and the implementation of primary healthcare systems, as well as cooperation on e-health issues.

 Exchange of information available on health programs in both countries, as well as the exchange of scientific publications and medical journals.